Atmo26/crisisheroine/Optional Rules.md

 ## Miasma

+Demonic "money" or resources.
 Miasma can be spent in the following ways:

 ### New Monster
-\

 1: Pawn
 \
 3: Rook